aws-samples/aws-aurora-serverless-data-api-sam/README.md

-    Project: Simple EC2 Inventory Serverless API
-    Author: Marcilio Mendonca (marcilio@amazon.com)
-    Date: March, 2019

 ## Intro

-This project is the result of a real ProServe engagement (customer fully anonymized and code modified).
-Its purpose is to provide a detailed walkthrough and entirey via code of how to leverage Amazon Aurora Serverless and the Data API to build a Serverless SAM API on AWS (API Gateway + Lambda).
-ProServe consultants, SAs, TAMs, and other technical folks at AWS can greatly benefit from this project and leverage the provided code to help other AWS customer with similar requirements.
+This project provides full sample code of how to leverage Amazon Aurora Serverless and the Data API to build connectionless Serverless applications on AWS.

+Please check the corresponding [AWS Blog Post](TODO) for further details.

 ## Limitations